 Accurate calibration of pressure switches is a critical step in ensuring process quality and the safe operation of equipment.
-The setup is similar to pressure gauge calibration except now a voltage or continuity across a set of switch contacts needs to be read either by a (Digital Multimeter) DMM or the calibrator.
+The setup is similar to pressure gauge calibration except now a voltage or continuity across a set of switch contacts needs to be read either by a Digital Multimeter or the calibrator.
 The purpose of the calibration is to detect and correct errors in the set point and deadband of the pressure switch.
 Calibrators can save you time by reducing steps and reducing the amount of equipment you have to bring to the job.
 With the right calibrator the entire process can be automated.

 To perform the test: